-In short, to return to the problematic central to “Ground for Empedocles,” the world of the modern poet, though heterogenous to the “outward presentations” that define ancient tragedy, must nonetheless be located and seized hold of through an imitation of ancient tragedy.
+In short, to return to the problematic central to “Ground for Empedocles,” the world of the modern poet, though heterogeneous to the “outward presentations” that define ancient tragedy, must nonetheless be located and seized hold of through an imitation of ancient tragedy.
 This takes place only by reproducing the inimitable disjunction between presentation and tone, between the “clarity of presentation” and “fire from heaven” that defined the Greeks.
 This must be done, in other words, without strict imitation, without the reproduction of the precise relationship between the two that defined the Greeks.
-Hence the reason why Hölderlin must turn to that most ancient of questions concerning the relation of art to nature: he’s not simply describing the imitation of nature by art, but a more complicated process—demonstrating the way nature and art are already intertwined to the extent that they are both modes of presentation and, as a result, define the contours of a given “world” by the specific way in which those modes of presentation interact.
-For Hölderlin, there is no nature “over there” (to paraphrase Latour) which must be “represented” by art in order to accomplish itself, in a kind of Aristotelian mimesis.
+Hence the reason why Hölderlin must turn to that most ancient of questions concerning the relation of art to nature: he’s not simply describing the imitation of nature by art but a more complicated process—demonstrating the way nature and art are already intertwined to the extent that they are both modes of presentation and, as a result, define the contours of a given “world” by the specific way in which those modes of presentation interact.
+For Hölderlin, there is no nature “over there” (to paraphrase Latour) that must be “represented” by art in order to accomplish itself in a kind of Aristotelian mimesis.
 Rather, art and nature form a unity governed by an internal tension similar to the tension inherent in the opposition between representation and tone in poetry.
 What constitutes a “world” for Hölderlin is not a “decision” about beings that allows them to appear as beings of a certain kind.
-There is only an attempt to encounter (poetically) a set of modes of presentation in tension with each other that make a given world possible, even if the exacerbation of those tensions demonstrates that that world they have formed is in a state of collapse.
+There is only an attempt to encounter (poetically) a set of modes of presentation in tension with each other that make a given world possible, even if the exacerbation of those tensions demonstrates that the world they have formed is in a state of collapse.

 Thus, while Hölderlin’s approach appears at first to mirror Aristotle’s conception of the imitation and completion of nature by art, this dialectic is in fact supplanted by something close to the internal oscillation described later in “On the Difference of Poetic Modes.”
-If, as Holderlin puts in in “Ground for Empedocles”: “art is the blossom, the perfection of nature” (Die Kunst ist die Blüte, die Vollendung der Natur) (PW,53/ 2:116), this is so only because two different forms of production and organization come to vie with each other, rather than reproduce one another.
-They form of “world” in and through their disjunction, a differentiation that both constitutes the relative unity of that “world” and its conditions of its dissolution.
+If, as Holderlin puts in “Ground for Empedocles”: “art is the blossom, the perfection of nature” (Die Kunst ist die Blüte, die Vollendung der Natur) (PW 53; 2:116), this is so only because two different forms of production and organization come to vie with each other rather than reproduce one another.
+They form of “world” in and through their disjunction, a differentiation that both constitutes the relative unity of that “world” and its conditions of dissolution.
 To grasp this process poetically entails, for Hölderlin, the introduction of an important distinction found throughout his oeuvre: the distinction between “organic” (organische) and “aorgic” (aorgischen) principles.
 This opposition has given commentators some difficulty, especially since “aorgic” appears to be a Hölderlinian neologism.
 Veronique Foti asserts that the organic/ aorgic opposition is simply another name for the physis/ techne distinction, which in turn becomes translated into the nature/culture divide.
 Yet, this doesn’t always seem to be the case.
-Though Hölderlin draws on Schelling’s opposition between organisch and anorganisch principles, his organic/ aorgic distinction implies something more than a divergence between a purely natural and a purely non-natural organism or structure.
+Though Hölderlin draws on Schelling’s opposition between organisch and anorganisch principles, his organic/ aorgic distinction implies something more than a divergence between a purely natural and a purely nonnatural organism or structure.